luckboy/Letin/doc/vm.md

 The lettuple instruction allocates local variables from a tuple that is a result of an operation.
 The number of local variables is specified by the local_var_count bits in the opcode field.
-If the tuple length is equal to the number of local variables, a program terminates with the error of incorrect object.
+If the tuple length isn't equal to the number of local variables, a program terminates with the error of incorrect object.

 ### Arguments